French Bulldog(Bouledogue Francais)

 - Facial wrinkles should be regularly cleaned.

-- Maintain a French Bulldog’s ideal body condition, and weight with food best suited for this breed.
+- Maintain a French Bulldog’s ideal body condition, and weight with dog food best suited for this breed.

 - Brachycephalic syndrome (stenotic nares, elongated soft palate)